wbdana/introduction-to-es6-immersive-alum/README.md

 ## Introduction

-Up to now, you've been working in the browser and on the server with the version of JavaScript known as ECMAScript 5.
+Up to now, you've probably been working in the browser and on the server with the version of JavaScript known as ECMAScript 5.
 ECMAScript is an evolving standard, the complete history of which we don't have time to cover here.

 But you've probably also heard talk about this thing called ECMAScript 6, ES6, or ES2015 (they kinda missed the deadline on that one).
 [ES6](http://es6-features.org/) is the next specification for JavaScript, and it's finally started to appear in a major way in browsers and on servers thanks to Node.js 5.